 Snacking—nutritional powerhouse or indulgence?
 What defines the healthiest snack?
 We’ll cover all of these questions and more in this guide to balanced snacking, but first, let's demystify the term 'snack.'

-A snack is any food that is eaten between meals.
+A snack is any food eaten between meals.
 Typically, we get the urge to snack when our stomachs start rumbling a few hours after our last meal – but it can also be an answer to a dip in energy (that 3:00 afternoon slump), or in response to a sweet or salty craving.
 Most adults snack at least once a day, with studies finding that snacks make up 10% of daily calorie intake.
-For children snacking is more essential, making up 27% of their daily calorie intake.
+Snacking is essential for children, making up 27% of their daily calorie intake.

 Processed vs Whole Food Snacks

-Although snacks can be a great addition to a healthy diet, so many readily available packaged foods that are marketed as snacks are highly processed, devoid of nutritional value, and high in calories.
-For example – some of the most common snack foods in North America include chips, cookies, ice cream, popcorn, candy, soft drinks, and baked goods.
-All of these are great examples of calorie-dense, nutrient-poor foods that can leave us feeling sluggish and tired.
+Although snacks can be a great addition to a healthy diet, many readily available packaged snacks are highly processed, devoid of nutritional value, and high in calories.
+For example, some of North America's most common snack foods include chips, cookies, ice cream, popcorn, candy, soft drinks, and baked goods.
+These are great examples of calorie-dense, nutrient-poor foods that can leave us feeling sluggish and tired.